Model Olivia Mathers Goes Full Smokeshow In A Teeny Patterned Bikini As She Basks In The Sun

 It should come as no surprise that the beauty was captured enjoying a day on the beach in the latest addition to her feed, as the model seems to have been spending as much of her summer as possible by the water.
 She opted for yet another skimpy swimsuit for the outing that perfectly suited her killer curves.

 Olivia went full smokeshow as she worked the camera in the teeny bikini from 97 Swim.
 The two-piece included a halter-style top with a gorgeous baroque pattern in baby blue and gold that popped against her deep tan.
-It had tiny triangle cups that sat far apart on her chest, creating a wide, plunging neckline that exposed an ample amount of cleavage and her bronzed decolletage.
+It had tiny triangle cups that sat far apart on her chest, creating a plunging neckline that exposed an ample amount of cleavage and her bronzed decolletage.
 The number also featured thin straps that showed off her toned arms and shoulders.

 The matching bottoms of the swimwear set made for quite a sight as well.
 The garment boasted a daringly high-cut design that allowed Olivia to flaunt her long, lean legs and bombshell curves.
 Its stringy waistband was tied high up on her hips in dainty bows, accentuating her tiny waist and slender frame.
 She tugged at one side of the straps as the moment was captured, drawing attention to her flat tummy and chiseled abs.